prp-e/minillm/README.md

 ### Run inference scripts

 In order to run the inference on the model you have created, you may need to use `inference.py` and this script comes with a few flags and options.
+Additionally, you can download the model from huggingface.

 - `--model-path` : It is path to the model file.
 - `--prompt` : It is the text to be completed.